tomMoulard/make-my-server/traefik/README.md

 apart, besides its many features, is that it automatically discovers the right configuration for your services.

+## DNS entrypoint for Pi-hole

+Traefik now terminates both TCP and UDP DNS traffic for Pi-hole.
+The `dns-tcp`/`dns-udp` entrypoints listen on port 53 by default (configurable via `TRAEFIK_DNS_ENTRYPOINT` in your `.env`).
+Make sure no local resolver (for example `systemd-resolved`) is bound to that port before starting Traefik.
+If you need a custom port, set `TRAEFIK_DNS_ENTRYPOINT=<port>` and update every DNS client to query Traefik on the same port.

 ## Add a Router/Service using the file provider
 To create a new router and/or a new service, you can use the file provider: